anees-rehman1/MediBot/README.md

 # MediBot
-This is a medical assistant
+This is a medical assistant Ai chatbot which provides health related answers.